wp-plugins/bj-lazy-load/readme.txt

 The included JavaScript is tested in Firefox 2+, Safari 3+, Opera 9+, Chrome 5+, Internet Explorer 6+

 = I'm using a CDN.
 Will this plugin interfere? =
-Nope.
+Lazy loading works just fine.
 The images will still load from your CDN.
+As of version 0.6.0, Serving responsive and hiDPI images will not work if you're using a CDN.
+Pull zones will be supported in the near future.

 = The plugin doesn't work/doesn't replace my images =
 Probably, your theme does not call wp_footer().
 Edit the plugin settings to load in wp_head() instead.